 Dean Elias: "First of all, it's 'there isn't any brawl'.
 Second, what do you mean there ain't no brawl?!"

-- No Colleges Were Harmed: Texas State is basically the University of North Texas (where the movie was mostly shot) with the Serial Numbers Filed Off.
-However, the backstory for TSU is basically that of Southern Methodist University, the only school in NCAA history to receive the "Death Penalty"note for football.
+No Colleges Were Harmed: Texas State is basically the University of North Texas (where the movie was mostly shot) with the Serial Numbers Filed Off.
+However, the backstory for TSU is basically that of Southern Methodist University, the only school in NCAA history to receive the "Death Penalty"note A complete shutdown of the program for an entire season.
+Which became two seasons because SMU didn't have enough eligible players when the ban was lifted.
+It may not seem like all that significant, but to put it in perspective, it took over 20 years before the SMU football program recovered enough to even be a blip on the radar in regards to championships and prestige. for football.
 Meanwhile, the Armadillos' rival Texas Colts are an expy of what most people probably think of the Texas Longhorns.

 The announcer shouting "SHIIIT!" after the team's 8th loss.